Product Photo Lighting Guide: Natural vs Artificial for E-Commerce

 The Science of Natural Light Quality

 Natural light quality changes throughout the day due to atmospheric scattering and sun angle.
-Understanding these physics helps predict when you’ll get the best results:
+Understanding these physics helps predict when you’ll get the best results for product photography:

 • Blue hour (30 minutes before sunrise) — Soft, even light with cool color temperature (6000-7000K), ideal for tech products and minimalist styling